codemasteroy/HAM/README.md

 HamRadioCoin 1.0-beta [HAM]

-Crypto Currency for all Ham Radio all around the world!
+Crypto Currency for all Ham Radio!

 SHA256D Proof of Work based on Bitcoin 0.8.99